Docker Swarm vs. Kubernetes: Which of these container orchestration tools is right for you?

 Workload orchestration is vital in our modern world, where automating the management of application microservices is more important than ever.
 But there's strong debate on whether Docker Swarm or Kubernetes is a better choice for this orchestration.
 Let’s take a moment to explore the similarities and differences between Docker Swarm and Kubernetes and see how to choose the right fit for your environment.

 What are containers?

-In a nutshell, containers are a standard way to package apps and all their dependencies so that you can seamlessly move the apps between environments.
-By packaging an app’s code, dependencies, and configurations into one easy-to-use building block, containers let you take important steps toward shortening deployment time and improving application reliability.
+In a nutshell, containers are a standard way to package apps and all their dependencies so that you can seamlessly move the apps between runtime environments.
+By packaging an app’s code, dependencies and configurations into one easy-to-use building block, containers let you take important steps toward shortening deployment time and improving application reliability.

 What is Kubernetes?

 Kubernetes is a portable, open-source platform for managing containers, their complex production workloads and scalability.
 With Kubernetes, developers and DevOps teams can schedule, deploy, manage and discover highly available apps by using the flexibility of clusters.
 A Kubernetes cluster is made up of compute hosts called worker nodes.
 These worker nodes are managed by a Kubernetes master that controls and monitors all resources in the cluster.
 A node can be a virtual machine (VM) or a physical, bare metal machine.

 In the early days of Kubernetes, the community contributors leveraged their knowledge of creating and running internal tools, such as Borg and Omega, two cluster management systems.
 With the advent of the Cloud Native Computing Foundation (CNCF) in partnership with the Linux Foundation, the community adopted Open Governance for Kubernetes, a set of rules for Kubernetes clusters that help teams operate at scale.
 IBM, as a founding member of CNCF, actively contributes to CNCF’s cloud-native projects, along with other companies like Google, Red Hat, Microsoft and Amazon.